Code-Institute-Submissions/shanecooney111-maughans_pub/README.md

 * Footer

-  * The Footer is common to all 5 html pages built intp the Maughans Pub website.
+  * The Footer is common to all 5 HTML pages built into the Maughans Pub website.
-  * The Footer was made using CSS Grid in a mobile first design.
-It uses two media queries to expand for both tablet and laptop devices to make it look more estically pleasing.
+  * The Footer was made using CSS Grid in a mobile-first design.
+It uses two media queries to expand for both tablet and laptop devices to make it look more esthetically pleasing.
   * The Footer contains 5 different sections with each providing useful information to the user.
 They are Contact Details, Map, Opening Hours, Social Media Links and finally the Web Designer.
   * The background colour was chosen to provide contrast to visually impaired users and to clearly define the Footer area from different sections on the pages.